smvoss/stm32f1-rust-example/README.md

 For this code, we won't have any standard-library which means we're going to have to roll our own versions of the utility functions we're used to having (and in this example, specifically `delay_us`).

-In our main file, we'll have to define multiple items to make it possbile for us to run on our embedded target:
+In our main file, we'll have to define multiple items to make it possibile for us to run on our embedded target:

 * `#![no_std]`
-  * std libs are heavy, and [our platform doesn't provide them](https://doc.rust-lang.org/nightly/rustc/platform-support.html)
+  * std libs are heavy, and [our toolchain doesn't provide them](https://doc.rust-lang.org/nightly/rustc/platform-support.html)
 * `#![panic_handler]`
   * This is a relic of not having a standard lib, and we must define how we handle panics
   * In this example, I do nothing.
 Hopefully we don't panic!